New Haven Blues (baseball)

 The New Haven Blues were an early minor league baseball team based in New Haven, Connecticut.
 The New Haven "Blues" teams played as members of the Connecticut State League from 1899 to 1908, winning league championships in 1899 and 1902.

 Earlier New Haven minor league teams played under various nicknames as members of numerous leagues.
 New Haven began minor league play in 1878 as members of the International Association.
 They were followed by minor league teams who played as members of the Southern New England League (1885), Eastern League (1887), Atlantic Association (1889–1890), Eastern Association (1891), Eastern League (1892), Connecticut State League (1894), Naugatuck Valley League (1896) and Atlantic League (1896).
 New Haven won the 1890 Atlantic Association league championship.

-The early New Haven teams all hosted their home minor league games at the Howard Avenue Grounds, which also hosted the Yale Football team at the site in the era.
+The early New Haven teams all hosted their home minor league games at the Howard Avenue Grounds.

 Baseball Hall of Fame members Roger Connor and Candy Cummings both played for 1878 New Haven team, the first minor league team hosted in the city.
 23 years later, Roger Connor later returned to play for the 1901 New Haven Blues at age 43.